uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 console.log(false || false); // false
 ```

-The `!` (_not_) operator takes a single value and simply negates it, i.e. "switches" a value to its opposite:
+The `!` operator takes a single value and simply negates it, i.e. "switches" a value to its opposite:

 ```js
 console.log(!true); // false